A Word From Ashley . . .

 Merry Mary followed Her Sister’s Shoes on October 15, 2015.
 I love the holidays.
 Scottie’s experience in Merry Mary reminds us of the importance of family and of giving to others during this often difficult time of year.

 Scottie’s adventures continue in Breaking the Story, a political romantic suspense released on March 17, 2016.

 Readers fell in love with the Sweeney sisters in Her Sister’s Shoes and begged for more.
 After Breaking the Story, I continued my saga of the Sweeney family with the following sequels, Lowcountry Stranger, Boots and Bedlam, and Tangle of Strings.
 I released Sweet Tea Tuesdays, a novel of friendship, family, and forgiveness, in May of 2017, and Magnolia Nights, a romantic suspense, in September of the same year.
-The fifth and final installment in the Sweeney Sisters Series, Saturdays at Sweeney’s, is scheduled for release on January 16, 2018.
-The Magnolia Nights sequel, Beyond the Garden, is planned for Spring of 2018 and a new stand-alone, Nell and Lady followed in September, Home for Wounded Hearts in January 2019, and Only One Life in April.
+The fifth and final installment in the Sweeney Sisters Series, Saturdays at Sweeney’s, was released on January 16, 2018, and the Magnolia Nights sequel, Beyond the Garden, in April of 2018.
+Nell and Lady followed in September, Home for Wounded Hearts in January 2019, and Only One Life in April.